escobard/quiz-book/README.md

 ## To Do's - v0.1
 (to be completed after v0.1)
+- implement base testing instructions in this document

 ## Known Bugs
 - Application live version showing an error due to bundle.js compression.